 If you want to do that, you should modify your configuration file so Verdaccio won't make requests regarding this package to npmjs anymore.
 Add a separate entry for this package to

 proxylist and restart the server.

-When you publish your package locally, you should probably start with version string higher than existing one, so it won't conflict with existing package in the cache.
+When you publish your package locally, you should probably start with a version string higher than the existing package so it won't conflict with that package in the cache.

 In order to avoid version conflicts, you should use a custom pre-release suffix of the next patch version.
 For example, if a public package has version 0.1.2, you can upload

 npm version 0.1.3-my-temp-fix npm publish --tag fix --registry http://localhost:4873

 This way your package will be used until its original maintainer updates his public package to

 - 10 npm Security Best Practices and following the steps outlined there.

 - Avoiding npm substitution attacks

 - Dependency Confusion: When Are Your npm Packages Vulnerable?